Capital Construction Fund

-Vessels built with any amount of CCF funding must be built in the United States and documented under the laws of the United States for operation in the nation’s foreign, Great Lakes, short-sea Shipping or noncontiguous domestic trade or its fisheries.
-CCF vessels constructed, reconstructed, or acquired under the CCF program span a wide spectrum, including large containerships, Roll-On/Roll-Off vanships, barge-carrying vessels, and other general cargo vessels; crude oil and petroleum product tankers, sophisticated liquefied natural gas (LNG) carriers; self-unloading Great Lakes bulk carriers; tugs, barges, supply vessels, and ferry and passenger vessels.
+Vessels built with any amount of CCF funding must be built in the United States and documented under the laws of the United States for operation in the nation’s foreign or domestic commerce.
+CCF vessels constructed, reconstructed, or acquired under the CCF program can span a wide spectrum, including large containerships, crude oil and petroleum product tankers and articulated tug barges, self-unloading Great Lakes bulk carriers, tugs, barges, supply vessels, ferry and passenger vessels and crew transfer vessels.

-- Liner companies that operate containerships and other specialized vessels from the West Coast of the United States to points in the Far East and Hawaii and from Gulf and East Coast ports to Europe, South America, and Africa;
+- Liner companies that operate containerships and other specialized vessels from the West Coast of the United States to points in the Far East and Hawaii;

 - Bulk vessel operators moving ore and operators providing ferry and passenger service on the Great Lakes;

 - Companies specialized in offshore towing and supply operations that serve oil drilling and production rigs off U.S. coasts and in foreign waters;

-- Tug and barge operators providing service between Pacific Coast ports and points in Alaska, on the river system in Alaska, and in the Gulf of Alaska;
+- Tug and barge operators providing service between domestic ports and points in Alaska, on the river system in Alaska, and in the Gulf of Alaska;

 - Cruise vessels and tug-barge operators providing inter-island service in the Hawaiian Islands; and